iskysun96/algokit-utils-ts/docs/code/modules/index.md

 const account = await mnemonicAccountFromEnvironment('MY_ACCOUNT', algod)
 ```

-If that code runs against LocalNet then a wallet called `MY_ACCOUNT` will automatically be created with an account that is automatically funded with 1000 (default) ALGOs from the default LocalNet dispenser.
+If that code runs against LocalNet then a wallet called `MY_ACCOUNT` will automatically be created with an account that is automatically funded with 1000 (default) Algos from the default LocalNet dispenser.
 If not running against LocalNet then it will use proces.env.MY_ACCOUNT_MNEMONIC as the private key and (if present) process.env.MY_ACCOUNT_SENDER as the sender address.

 #### Defined in